-- Eleventh graders learn about a third programming paradigm: Functional Programming.
-They also turn their focus towards the mathematics and theoretical underpinnings of computer science, examining in depth how we can prove assertions about code, and exploring the fundamental capabilities (and limitations!) of computers. - Twelfth graders pull together everything that they've learned by building a real-world product known as a Capstone.
+- Eleventh graders take Advanced Topics in Computer Science, a focus on the mathematics and theoretical underpinnings of computer science.
+During this year, students primarily work in functional languages.
+Students also examine in depth how we can prove assertions about code while also exploring the fundamental capabilities (and limitations!) of computers. - Twelfth graders pull together everything that they've learned by building a real-world product known as a Capstone.
 In the process, they research new technologies, learn industry-level methodologies for client and team collaboration, and finally present their complete product to industry professionals.

-Because of their strong backgrounds in computer science, ATCS students have performed well in prominent national and international competitions such as USA Computing Olympiad, American Computer Science League, Regeneron International Science and Engineering Fair, picoCTF, Techology Student Association, and CyberStart.
+Because of their strong backgrounds in computer science, ATCS students have competed successfully in prominent competitions such as USA Computing Olympiad, American Computer Science League, Congressional App Challenge, Canadian Computing Competition, and picoCTF.

 ATCS students are well prepared for any college computing major such as Computer Science, Computer Engineering, Electrical Engineering, Software Engineering, or Information Systems.
 Additionally, computers have worked their way into every facet of modern life.
 Even those students who decide not to pursue computer-related careers after high school still find that the technical skills they have acquired through the academy's curriculum prove immensely useful in any number of other fields.